 We tested UltraVPN’s Android app because many users connect to a VPN from their mobile devices.
 The application differs a bit in terms of design, but it is still easy on the eyes.
 However, it freezes for significantly long periods and sometimes malfunctions completely.
 The home screen features a connect button with a server location below it.
 When you click on the latter, the full server list opens.

 If you wish to customize the app or activate certain features, tap the settings icon at the top right.
 From there, you can log out, change languages, enable automatic launch, and activate the kill switch.
-But unlike the Mac client, the only VPN protocol is OpenVPN.
+But unlike the Mac client, the only VPN protocols Hydra and IKEv2.

-The UltraVPN app earned an excellent 3.9/5 rating on Trustpilot, with most users praising functionality.
-On the App Store and Play Store, however, it’s a different story.
-It scored a below-average score of 2.2 stars on the first, and 1.8 on the latter.
+The UltraVPN app earned an excellent 3.7/5 rating on Trustpilot, with most users praising functionality.
+On the App Store and Play Store, It also scored a good-to-average score of 4.5 stars on the first, and 3.6 on the latter.
 Most users complained about how the app freezes and stops working, the same issues we faced when testing it.

 Therefore, we advise UltraVPN to quickly address this matter because the mobile apps on both Android and iOS are sometimes completely ineffective.